Woman Caught On Camera Driving With 2 Kids In Backseat While Appearing To Be Disoriented

 They did get the license plate of the car and hoped police could track down the driver and check on the children.

 “I don’t know who the lady was.
-I hope she’s okay.
-I hope the babies made it home okay,” Furnash added.
+I hope she’s OK.
+I hope the babies made it home OK,” Furnash added.

 Police told CBS2’s Tina Patel that they have identified the driver but have not located her or the children.